Which Winners of 'The Voice' Have Found the Most Success? (PHOTOS)

 , Paul shared a Grammy nomination with Alicia Keys for their cover of Luther Vandross' "If This World Were Mine."

-After a controversial season, The Voice has a new queen: Chevel Shepherd walked away as the winner of Season 15 on December 18.
+The Voice has a new king: Jake Hoot walked away as the winner of Season 17 on December 17.

-Only time will tell whether she'll be able to channel her reality TV success into record sales.
-But in the meantime, check out this photo gallery to see how the other 14 winners are doing, based on their monthly listener count on Spotify.
+Only time will tell whether he'll be able to channel his reality TV success into record sales.
+But in the meantime, check out this photo gallery to see how the other 16 winners are doing, based on their monthly listener count on Spotify.